alinasode/novelty-detection-xray/README.md

-Novelty Detections with X-ray Images.
+### Novelty Detections of Foreign Objects in Food Products using X-Ray Imaging.